-Power Steering
+Hydraulic Power Steering

-The Verado® four-stroke engines on your boat incorporate power assisted steering by use of an enclosed hydraulic pump located in the aft bilge.
-The pump can be accessed through a door beneath the console side pocket.
+The Verado® four-stroke engines on your boat incorporate hydraulic power steering by use of an enclosed hydraulic pump located in the aft bilge.
+The pump can be accessed through the aft cockpit floor hatch.
 The pump is electrically operated to provide hydraulic pressure to the steering system.